-The main goal of the Ph.D. program is to train excellent researchers.
-The marketing department expects its Ph.D. students to contribute to its collaborative and collegial culture and to take an active part in this community, learning not only in courses, but also informally from fellow students and faculty, be it in the hallway or in a research presentation.
+The main goal of the Ph.D. program is to train students to become thoughtful, independent, and exceptional researchers.
+The Marketing Department expects its Ph.D. students to contribute to its collaborative and collegial culture and to take an active part in this community, learning not only in courses, but also from fellow students and faculty, be it in the hallway or in a research presentation.
 Students are expected at all times to be intellectually curious, cordial and supportive to fellow students, and engage in scholarly activities with integrity.
 To maintain such a culture, physical presence and active participation in departmental activities are necessary.